koelling/amplimap/docs/extended_installation.rst

 through conda.

 - Linux environment (should also work on MacOS, Windows 10 Linux Subsystem)
-- Python 3.5+ with setuptools, Cython and numpy
+- Python 3.5 or 3.6 with setuptools, Cython and numpy

-  - Further Python dependencies are listed in ``requirements.txt`` but can also be installed automatically by ``setup.py``
+  - Further Python dependencies are listed in ``requirements.txt`` but can also be installed automatically by ``setup.py``.

-- Reference genome FASTA file, with indices

 - Required software:

   - At least one read aligner: BWA (tested with v0.7.12), Bowtie2 (tested with v2.2.5), STAR (tested with v2.5.1b)
   - bedtools (tested with v2.27.1)
   - samtools (tested with v1.5)